himang19/TechMInd/README.md

 Front End

-The front end of StudyNotion has all the necessary pages that an ed-tech platform should have.
+The front end of TechMind has all the necessary pages that an ed-tech platform should have.
 Some of these pages are:

 For Students: